unbreakabl3/unbreakabl3.github.io/_posts/2024-02-29-vro-how-to-resolve-ip-address.md

 Let’s say we created a new A record in the DNS server and must wait until the address is resolved to continue the workflow.
 It may take some time until the IP is resolved.
 Therefore, we’ll need to wait and try a few times.
 If, after a few retries, the IP is still not resolvable, we’ll throw an error.

-#### waitForDNSResolve()
+### waitForDNSResolve()

-Here, a function ￼`waitForDNSResolve()`￼ accepts a host FQDN as a string.
+Here, a function `waitForDNSResolve()` accepts a host FQDN as a string.
 The function will try to resolve the FQDN 20 times and wait for 60 seconds between retries.

 ```typescript
     public waitForDNSResolve ( hostFqdn: string ): void {